gutschilla/elixir-pdf-generator/README.md

 # elixir-pdf-generator

 A wrapper for wkhtmltopdf (HTML to PDF) and PDFTK (adds in encryption) for use in Elixir projects.
 If available, it will use xvfb-run (x virtual frame buffer) to use wkhtmltopdf on systems that have no X installed, e.g. a server.

-# New in 0.3.4
+# New in 0.3.4 and 0.3.5

+  - 0.3.5
+    - add `generate_binray` and `generate_binary!` that immediately return the
+      PDF binary instead of an `{:ok, filename}` tuple.
+    - add `generate!` to immediately return the filename
+    - some more tests
+    - minor change `delete_temporary` must be truthy. (the old supported value `:html` will stil work) and will delete both intermediate HTML And PDF files in ``generate_binary` and `generate_binary!`
   - 0.3.4
     - BUGFIX: fix merge confusion to **realy** support `xvfb-run` or other command prefixes to wkhtmltopdf